Its-utsav/the-javascript-typescript/Namaste-JavaScript/05-pure-basics-of-js/08-event-loop.md

     console.log("Hello From setTimeout");
   }, 5000);
   ```
-- Second line is settimeout which is again part of web APIs it store `cb()` in `Web API` environment function along with delay in timer millisecond `5000` , end start timer for it .**NOTE** it will not push inside the call stack for now ,
+- Second line is setTimeout which is part of web APIs it store `cb()` in `Web API` environment function along with delay (timer) in millisecond `5000` , end start timer for it **NOTE** it will not push inside the call stack for now , due to it is asynchronous task .
 - ```js
   fetch("https://latest.currency-api.pages.dev/v1/currencies/usd.json").then(
     function () {